MicrosoftDocs/sdk-api/sdk-api-src/content/mbnapi/nn-mbnapi-imbnradioevents.md

 > [!IMPORTANT]
 > Starting in Windows 10, version 1803, the Win32 APIs described in this section are replaced by the Windows Runtime APIs in the [Windows.Networking.Connectivity](/uwp/api/windows.networking.connectivity) namespace.

-Notification interface used to indicate a change in the radio state as well as the completion of a programatic change in the state .
+Notification interface used to indicate a change in the radio state as well as the completion of a programmatic change in the state .

 ## -inheritance